shemuls/ajax-ecommerce/readme.md

 ## eCommerce Project

-This a mini eCommerce for a research
+This is a mini eCommerce for research

 ### Language List